 Energy and carbon reduction for Wimbledon

-The original project involved an energy audit of the site by CSE and a baseline carbon footprint of organisation generally, and the Wimbledon Championships in June and July in particular, by Best Foot Forward.
+The original project involved an energy audit of the site by CSE and a baseline carbon footprint of the organisation generally, and the Wimbledon Championships in June and July in particular, by Best Foot Forward.
 Our return match assessed progress made since 2009, looked at other ways that the Club could cut its carbon footprint, and to explored opportunities for staff engagement in the Club’s energy-saving efforts.

 The 2009 energy audit involved a general analysis of energy consumption across the site with specific assessments being undertaken on the museum building and the covered courts.
-Analysis of all individual buildings or complexes across the site wasn't possible at the time (2009), and improving measuring and data collection is consequently one of our recommendations.
+Analysis of all individual buildings or complexes across the site wasn’t possible at the time (2009), and improving measuring and data collection was consequently one of our recommendations.

 The footprint analysis looked at the carbon-impact of the club year-round, as well as the specific carbon footprint of the Wimbledon Championships in June and July.
 It looked not only at the Club’s direct energy-related carbon emissions (gas and diesel), but it’s indirect energy-related carbon emissions (electricity) and the wider impact as well (merchandise, food, waste, travel, cleaning, security etc).